-It’s also crucial to understand the different cloud models and identify the model that best suits the needs of the insurance company and its customers.
+It’s also crucial to understand the different cloud models and identify the model that best suits the insurance company’s and its customers’ needs.

 What Are the Top Cloud Solutions in Insurance

-Cloud computing has redefined insurance business models and changed how insurance is bought, sold, and used.
-This journey to the cloud starts by selecting the right cloud services provider and cloud platform.
-Here are the three most popular public cloud providers.
+Cloud computing has redefined insurance industry business models and changed how insurance is bought, sold, and used.
+This journey to the cloud starts by selecting the right cloud services provider and platform.

 Amazon Web Services

 AWS is the world’s top public cloud provider.
-By moving their on-premises applications to AWS, insurers can:
+By moving your on-premises applications to AWS, insurers can: